MicrosoftDocs/power-automate-docs/flow-docs/ui-flows/overview.md

 ## Introduction

-UI flows provides a quick and easy way to automate user interface actions (clicks, keyboard input, etc.) applications that don't have simple, easy-to-use, or complete APIs availabe.
-You can use UI flows to automate user interface actions in Windows and Web applications.
+UI flows provides Robotic Process Automation (RPA) to Microsoft Flow.
+You can use UI flows to automate repetitive tasks in Windows and Web applications.
+UI flows records and playbacks user interface actions (clicks, keyboard input, etc.) for applications that don't have easy-to-use or complete APIs available.

-APIs are not available, incomplete or too complex to use.
-UI flows records your actions on the User Interface of an application or website.

 >[!IMPORTANT]
 > - This is a preview feature.